Jako/SearchHighlight/README.md

 is highlighted.

 The highlight result could be templated with a chunk, that could be referenced in the MODX system settings.
-A lot of SearchHighlight options with the systemsettings in the `searchhighlight` namespace.
+A lot of SearchHighlight options could be changed with the system settings in the `searchhighlight` namespace.

 ## Installation